xddxdd/blog/source/_posts/en/article/modify-website/how-to-kill-the-dn42-network.lantian/index.md

 > DN42 is an **experimental network**, where everyone helps everyone.
 Nobody is going to blame you if you screwed up.
 You may seek help at DN42's [IRC channel](https://wiki.dn42.us/services/IRC), [mailing list](https://wiki.dn42.us/contact#contact_mailing-list) or the [unofficial Telegram group](https://t.me/Dn42Chat).

 Since DN42 is a network for experimentation, a lot of relatively inexperienced users also participate in it.
-Therefore, occasionally an inexperienced user may misconfigure his/her system and impact the whole DN42 network, or even shut it down.
+Therefore, occasionally an inexperienced user may misconfigure his/her system and impact the whole DN42 network or even shut it down.

-As a more experienced user, here I will teach new users about some operations that can kill the network, and about defense against such misconfigurations that everyone can set up against peers.
+As a more experienced user, here I will teach new users about some operations that can kill the network and about defense against such misconfigurations that everyone can set up against peers.

 > WARNING: You should not actually perform these operations in DN42.
 You should focus more on protecting yourself against them.
 >
-> Malicious actions will cause you to be kicked from DN42.
+> Malicious actions will make you kicked from DN42.

 The stories are based on **real disasters** in the Telegram group and IRC channel.